micro/micro/docs/README.md

-Micro is a distributed cloud operating system.
+Micro is a distributed cloud platform.

 ## About